DemonTsai/docs/source/spot/en/index.html.md

 ## Version 3.4.16 (22th September 2025)

 * In the API [Create new order](#create-new-order)
 , a new request field triggerPriceType has been added.
-For the following order types, users can now specify whether the trigger price is based on indexPrice or lastPrice (default: indexPrice):
+For the following order types, users can now specify whether the trigger price is based on `INDEX_PRICE` or LAST_PRICE (default: `INDEX_PRICE`):
   * Stop Limit
   * Stop Market
   * Take Profit Limit